 Grammatical explanations aside, there’s one very easy way to remember the difference between which and that: watch your commas.
 Just remember that a which should always have a comma before it, and a that, almost never.

 To put it another way, as a general rule, upon encountering a which in your writing, try first replacing it with that.
-If the result doesn’t make sense, it will be clear you’re working with a nonessential clause. world of warcraft site down In that case, keep which and surround the clause it introduces by commas.
+If the result doesn’t make sense, it will be clear you’re working with a nonessential clause.
+In that case, keep which and surround the clause it introduces by commas.

 Try to apply the rule while reading the following examples.